Frequently Asked Questions

 Weight increases aren’t as predictable when doing the Sheiko workouts.
 Is that a bug?

 Most likely the app wants you to take it easier on that particular day/exercise even though you could do more.
-Rest up and save it for the next time the app lets you go for it.
+See above for the meaning of the green/red dots under the assigned weight.
+Rest up and save it for the next time.